Innatism

-In epistemology, Innatism is the doctrine that the mind is born with ideas, knowledge, and beliefs.
-The opposing doctrine, that the mind is a tabula rasa (blank slate) at birth and all knowledge is gained from experience and the senses, is called Empiricism.
+In the philosophy of mind, innatism is the view that the mind is born with already-formed ideas, knowledge, and beliefs.
+The opposing doctrine, that the mind is a tabula rasa (blank slate) at birth and all knowledge is gained from experience and the senses, is called empiricism.

 Difference from nativism

 Innatism and nativism are generally synonymous terms referring to the notion of preexisting ideas in the mind.
 However, more specifically, innatism refers to the philosophy of Descartes, who assumed that God or a similar being or process placed innate ideas and principles in the human mind.
+The innatist principles in this regard may overlap with similar concepts such as natural order and state of nature, in philosophy.

 Nativism represents an adaptation of this, grounded in the fields of genetics, cognitive psychology, and psycholinguistics.
 Nativists hold that innate beliefs are in some way genetically programmed in our mind—they are the phenotypes of certain genotypes that all humans share in common.
 Nativism is a modern view rooted in innatism.
 The advocates of nativism are mainly philosophers who also work in the field of cognitive psychology or psycholinguistics: most notably Noam Chomsky and Jerry Fodor (although the latter adopted a more critical attitude toward nativism in his later writings).
 The nativist's general objection against empiricism is still the same as was raised by the rationalists; the human mind of a newborn child is not a tabula rasa but is equipped with an inborn structure.

 History

-Although individual human beings vary in many ways (culturally, racially, linguistically, and so on), innate ideas are the same for everyone everywhere.
+Although individual human beings vary in many ways (culturally, ethnically, linguistically, and so on), innate ideas are the same for everyone everywhere.
 For example, the philosopher René Descartes theorized that knowledge of God is innate in everybody.
 Philosophers such as Descartes and Plato were rationalists.
 Other philosophers, most notably the empiricists, were critical of innate ideas and denied they existed.

-The debate over innate ideas is central to the conflict between rationalists (who believed certain ideas exist independently of experience) and empiricists (who believed knowledge is derived from experience).
+The debate over innate ideas is central to the conflict between rationalists (who believe certain ideas exist independently of experience) and empiricists (who believe knowledge is derived from experience).

 Many believe the German philosopher Immanuel Kant synthesized these two early modern traditions in his philosophical thought.